DinaPapsujevica/MP3-TheBookClub/README.md

 - I received inspiration for this project from Code Institute Mini Project by Tim Nelson
 - Slack community
-- For testing user experience I received help from Ieva Malta
-- Big thanks for help and support to my mentor Spencer Barriball

 Website is created for educational use!